 Existing business relations with suppliers and service providers are checked against lists of sanctions, politically exposed persons (PeP) and crimes.
-To date, this has not given rise to any findings.
+For the shortened fiscal year 2020, this has not given rise to any findings.
 In addition, the central office is included in the service provider management and risk analysis of material outsourced activities.

 To ensure that employees are fully aware of the relevant requirements and regulatory developments, mandatory training is provided and the necessary individual measures and workflows are documented in the written rules.
-Awareness measures, such as the publication of news on the intranet, are performed in order to provide information on current legal developments concerning the prevention of corruption and bribery.
-In order to prevent other criminal acts, all employees were required to complete "Fraud prevention" training in the form of e-learning in the past financial year.